rodigrito/rodigrito/README.md

 ## **Hello, World!🌎**

-💻 I'm currently learning how to code in Python and some other languages.
+💻 I'm currently learning how to code in Python and some other programming languages.

 👀 Looking for opportunities where I can develop my personal and professional skills, such as teamwork, job market experience, and much, much more.